How to build a professional development plan for teachers

 A professional development plan can help new and experienced teachers pursue lifelong learning while staying ahead of the curve.
 However, crafting an individual professional development plan for teachers of all stripes can seem like a daunting task.
 With so many priorities on the typical teacher’s radar, it’s hard to know where to start.

-Step 1: Assess current skills and areas for growth
+Step 1: ASSESS current skills and areas for growth in a professional development plan

 Creating a professional development plan for teachers starts with taking stock of your strengths and weaknesses.
 Just as teachers use triangulated data to inform decision-making for students, using multiple sources of data for self-evaluation can lead to a more tailored and effective professional development plan.